iragca/portfolio/docs/projects/web-dev/docuisine.md

 - Save and organize cookbooks
 - Manage a variety of ingredients
 - Rich metadata for recipes, ingredients, and stores
-- Can be self-hosted or deployed using free cloud service tiers
+- Can be self-hosted or deployed using free offerings from Cloudflare, Vercel and Supabase

 ## Methodology